bnoguchi/Socket.IO-connect/README.md

 ## Example
 I have re-implemented the example chat application from the Socket.IO-node github repo, using Connect and Socket.IO-connect.

-To run this example using method 1:
+To run this example using method 1: //Note This example is for the original fork
 	git clone http://github.com/bnoguchi/Socket.IO-connect.git --recursive
 	cd Socket.IO-connect/example/
 	node server1.js

-To run this example using method 2:
+To run this example using method 2: //Note This example is for the original fork
 	git clone http://github.com/bnoguchi/Socket.IO-connect.git --recursive
 	cd Socket.IO-connect/example/
 	node server2.js